Skip to content

 sample_file = os.path.join(os.getcwd(), 'sample.jpg')

-async with page.expect_file_chooser(files=sample_file):
+async with tab.expect_file_chooser(files=sample_file):

-upload_button = await page.find_element(By.ID, 'upload-button')
+upload_button = await tab.find(id='upload-button')

 await upload_button.click()